-The teams are responsible for refilling the machines (base elements, rings, and caps).
-Each team has to designate one team-member as a "replenisher" who must be specified to the corresponding "field half/team" referee before each game.
+The teams are responsible for restocking all materials(base elements, rings, and prepared caps on shelves) before and during matches.
+Each team has to designate one team-member as a "replenisher" who must be specified to the corresponding "field half/team" referee ahead of each game.
 Only this team member will be allowed to access the field area and only in case of a recent refill procedure.
 The replenisher must not obstruct other robots and should interfere as little as possible.
-The machines can only be refilled when a magazine is empty.
+The machines can only be refilled when a magazine or shelf is empty.
 In this case the field-operator may enter the competition-area without asking the referee.
+Shelves have to be (re)filled in all three reachable slots.
+The replenisher may restock only caps if transparent base elements have been put back to the shelf, once no cap is remaining on this shelf.